PhD Studentship in collaboration with HUBER+SUHNER Polatis: Towards 1000-times capacity increase for Self-x Cloud network infrastructure

 Machine learning and optimization algorithms for resource allocation and data transport.

-Applications must be made using the UCL online application system and indicate the name of “primary supervisor” and “Polatis-iCASE”.
+How to apply Applications must be made using the UCL online application system and indicate the name of “primary supervisor” and “Polatis-iCASE”.
 This includes entry and English language requirements.

 UCL online application system: http://www.ucl.ac.uk/prospective-students/graduate/research/degrees/electronic-electrical-engineering-mphil-phd